US STOCKS-Wall Street ends choppy session higher as stimulus hopes ebb and flow | Business

 "It's all about fiscal stimulus and the ball is in Congress' court," said Ryan Detrick, senior market strategist at LPL Financial in Charlotte, North Carolina.
 "We continue to believe they're inching closer and approaching the final inning, but the last stretch is often the hardest."
 "We believe we'll have a deal before the election and both sides will claim victory," Detrick added.

-The S&P 500 and the Nasdaq again got their most support from large cap tech and tech-adjacent market leaders.
+The S&P 500 and the Nasdaq again got most of their support from large cap tech and tech-adjacent stocks, with Amazon.com , Microsoft Corp and Apple Inc providing the biggest boosts.
 "With the disappointment out of Washington we see this move back to the safety trade of big tech," Detrick said.
 "Today is a microcosm of last six months."

 ALSO READ